apache/mynewt-site/docs/os/modules/fcb/fcb.md

 ###Description

-Elements in the flash contain the lenght of the element, the data within the element, and checksum over the element contents.
+Elements in the flash contain the length of the element, the data within the element, and checksum over the element contents.

 Storage of elements in flash is done in a FIFO fashion.
 When user requests space for the next element, space is located at the end of the used area.
 When user starts reading, the first element served is the oldest element in flash.

-Elements can be appended to the of the area until storage space is exhausted.
+Elements can be appended to the end of the area until storage space is exhausted.
 User has control over what happens next; either erase oldest block of data, thereby freeing up some space, or stop writing new data until existing data has been collected.
 FCB treats underlying storage as an array of flash sectors; when it erases old data, it does this a sector at a time.

 Elements in the flash are checksummed.
 That is how FCB detects whether writing element to flash completed ok.
 It will skip over entries which don't have a valid checksum.